Skills & Trust

 - Checks connected integrations for new data

-- Summarizes anything notable
+- Summarizes anything notable since the last check-in

 - Suggests actions you might want to take